Deadweight Loss

 Graph 2

 Government policies such as the minimum wage result in a surplus of workers.
 The social cost is the increase in unemployment because the minimum wage exceeds the equilibrium wage.
-Rent control causes a shortage of housing because the lower than market rent increases the number of families seeking housing while reducing the number of investors willing to provide rental units.
+Rent control causes a housing shortage because the lower-than-market rent increases the number of families seeking housing while reducing the number of investors willing to provide rental units.
 The deadweight loss is the social cost resulting from the shortage of housing.

 Taxes that shift the supply curve result in a deadweight loss.
 A deadweight loss is determined by assessing the loss of production and the higher price when the tax alters the market equilibrium.
-There is a social cost caused by the inefficient allocation of resources.
+The inefficient allocation of resources causes a social cost.
 For example, two costs resulting from an excise tax are included in the deadweight loss.
 First, the equilibrium price increases because the tax pushes the equilibrium price higher.
 Second, there is also a drop in the equilibrium quantity.
 A deadweight loss is determined by assessing the loss of production and the higher price when the tax alters the market equilibrium.

 Dig Deeper With These Free Lessons: